Maternal and Child Health (MCH) Certificate of Graduate Study

 We welcome applications from current USC students and individuals outside the university who are interested in additional training in maternal and child health.

 Can only UofSC students apply?

-Anyone with a post baccalaureate degree from an accredited institution or current UofSC graduate students are welcome to apply for this program.
-You do not need to be a previous or current student to apply for this program.
+No. Any US citizen or permanent resident with a baccalaureate degree from an accredited institution is eligible to apply.
+Current UofSC graduate students are welcome to apply for this program; however, you do not need to be a previous or current UoSC student to apply.